 - 1. A student-athlete will not be required to attend any practice/activities that result in a missed scheduled class or final exam.
 Activities considered practice include: - 1.
-Preparation and conditioning time (e.g., weight training, running, etc.,) - 2.
-Athletic Training Room time (e.g., rehab, taping, treatment etc.,) - 3.
-Meetings (including viewing of game or practice film) - 4.
-On-field practice - 5.
-Banquets and other celebratory events - 2.
+Preparation and conditioning time (e.g., weight training, running, etc.); - 2.
+Athletic Training Room time (e.g., rehab, taping, treatment etc.); - 3.
+Meetings (including viewing of game or practice film); - 4.
+On-field practice; - 5.
+Banquets and other celebratory events. - 2.
 Recruiting and media requests (including internal Athletic Communication Office) will not interfere with class or exam schedules. - 3.
 For home competitions, student-athletes shall not miss any class time before two hours of scheduled competition. - 4.
 For weekday away competitions with same day travel, scheduled departure time shall not be more than drive time to destination plus 90 minutes.
-For example, if Daemen team or squad has contest at Roberts Wesleyan at 6 p.m., departure time may not be earlier than 3:30 p.m. - 5.
-For away competition with overnight travel, no team shall depart more than 30 hours prior to scheduled competition. - 6.
-One month before the start of a sport's season, the Director for Compliance will email the Faculty Athletics Representative (FAR), the Vice President of Academic Affairs and the faculty a listing of all competitions for which student-athletes could miss class time.
-The list will include the time and date of competition, destination, departure time, and competition time. - 7.
-No later than 48 hours prior to a class missed due to competition, student-athletes will also provide their instructors, individual, written notifications of missed class due to competition.
-The notification will be prepared by the Department of Athletics.
+For example, if Daemen team or squad has contest at Roberts Wesleyan at 6 p.m., departure time may not be earlier than 3:30 p.m.

-- 8. Student-athletes are responsible for submitting all assignments on-time or in advance of missed class and will make any arrangements for missed material.
-If the student-athlete's absence will result in missing an in-class graded assignment or test, he or she will contact the class instructor ahead of the missed class to discuss alternative timeline or arrangements, which may include completing the assignment early or working with the Faculty Athletics Representative to complete on the road. - 9.
+- 5. For away competition with overnight travel, no team shall depart more than 30 hours prior to scheduled competition. - 6.
+Prior to the start of classes or the start of competition, whichever is earlier, the Director of Compliance prepares Missed Class Time Letters per sport, for each student-athlete to provide to his/her instructor.
+These Letters note the dates and time of each competition, the date and time students are to report to the gym for competition or departure to the competition, and the expected dates and time of his/her return to campus. - 7.
+Upon receipt of these Letters, a student-athlete presents to his/her instructor(s) a receipt log, provided by the Director of Compliance, and the student-athlete is required to receive a signature from each instructor that is receiving the Letters. - 8.
+Student-athletes are responsible for submitting all assignments on-time or in advance of missed class and will make any arrangements for missed material.
+If the student-athlete's absence will result in missing an in-class graded assignment or test, he or she will contact the class instructor ahead of the missed class to discuss alternative timeline or arrangements, which may include completing the assignment early or working with the Faculty Athletics Representative (FAR) to complete on the road. - 9.
 Coaches will not schedule away from home competitions that require missed class time during the first week of classes, final exam period or weekend prior to final exam period.
 Student-athletes will confirm date of final exams at least one month prior to the last day of classes and notify FAR of any conflicts. - 10.
 Exceptions to the above will only be approved by the Faculty Athletics Representative in consultation with Director of Athletics and Vice President of Academic Affairs.
 The FAR will report any exceptions to faculty via email no later than the end of each semester.